ilastik/ilastik.github.io/documentation/objects/objects.md

 In the [Export Applet][] you can export:
 * Object Predictions: An image where all pixels belonging to an object have the value of the object's most probable category (1 for the first label category, 2 for the second, etc.)
 * Object Probabilities: An image where all pixels belonging to an object have the probability of the object belonging into its most probable category.
-* Blockwise Object Predictions/Probabilities: Same as above, but perform the computation on the input images in blocks of the size specified in the "Blockwise" applet (see below).
+* Blockwise Object Predictions/Probabilities: Same as above, but perform the computation on the input images in blocks of the size specified in the "Blockwise" applet ([see below][Blockwise Applet]).
 This makes it possible to process images that are larger than the machine's RAM.
 * Object Identities: An image where all pixels belonging to an object have the value of the object's id (1 for the first object, 2 for the second, etc.)

 ### Object feature table export